* Dow and S&P 500 coming off seven weeks of gains

 NEW YORK, Nov 25 (Reuters) - U.S. stock index futures rose on Monday, suggesting major averages would extend a rally that has taken them to repeated all-time highs, though energy shares will be in focus amid a sharp decline in crude oil prices.

-The decline in the price of oil could weigh on energy companies, though it may benefit other segments of the economy, like consumer spending.
-U.S. shares of BP Plc fell 0.6 percent in premarket trading.
+* The decline in the price of oil could weigh on energy companies, though it may benefit other segments of the economy, like consumer spending.

-Wall Street’s rally comes just ahead of December, which has been the best month for both the Dow and the S&P since 1950.
-If the trend continues, it would add to the S&P’s 26.5 percent jump so far in 2013, the best year for the index since 1998.
+* Wall Street’s recent rally comes just ahead of December, which, since 1950, has been the best month for both the Dow and the S&P. If the trend continues, it would add to the S&P’s 26.5 percent jump so far in 2013, which has been the best year for the benchmark index since 1998.

-In company news, the Food and Drug Administration on Friday approved the use of Johnson & Johnson’s Olysio as a treatment for the hepatitis C virus.
-Shares of the Dow component added 25 cents in light premarket trading.
+* In company news, the Food and Drug Administration on Friday approved the use of Johnson & Johnson’s Olysio as a treatment for the hepatitis C virus.
+Shares of the Dow component edged 25 cents higher in light premarket trading.